JD Edwards and eCommerce Integration

 Check out some of our favorite JD Edwards Integration Blogs:

-- 3 Tips for Integrating an eCommerce System with an ERPPosted by firstname.lastname@example.org (Bill Onion) on April 4, 2012 at 6:30 pm
+- Ceramics Expo: 3 Tips for Integrating Your eCommerce and ERPPosted by email@example.com (Bill Onion) on April 15, 2016 at 2:30 pm

 Did you know that 70% of business-to-business revenues come from customers using digital channels?
 What is your company doing to accomodate that […]